The Law of Large Numbers for Large Stable Matchings

 where $f_{S_i,\tilde Z}: M' \rightarrow M'$ is a stochastic map that is measurable with respect to $\sigma(S_i,\tilde Z)$, i.e., the $\sigma$-field generated by $(S_i,\tilde Z)$, such that for any $j_1,j_2 \in M'$,

-\end{assumption} The assumption on the students' preferences is mild; it assumes that each student's preference is generated by the student's own type and the observed component of the college types.
+\end{assumption} The assumption on the students' preferences is mild; it assumes that each student's preference is generated by the student's own type and the component of the college types that is unrelated to the students.
 We do not put any further restriction on the preferences of students.

 The condition (\ref{eq4}) requires that the realized preferences are strict, so that we exclude the case with ties in ranking.
 While there are research papers which allow for indifferences in preferences in matching markets (e.g., \cite{Erdil/Ergin:2008:AER}, \cite{Erdil/Ergin:2017:JET}; \citet{Abdulkadiroglu/Agarwal/Pathak:2017:AER}), to the best of our knowledge, the assumption of strict preferences remains the most common.\footnote{Here we rely on results that need not hold in the absence of strict preferences, such as the Rural Hospitals Theorem and those results guaranteeing the existence of a unique stable student-optimal matching (see e.g., \cite{Roth/Sotomayor:90:TwoSidedMatching}).}